swiftlettech/smart-sweeper/README.md

 Description
 ---------------
-Sweeper application for SmartCash cryptocurrency (http://smartcash.cc) to allow easy retrieval of gift funds.
+Sweeper application for [SmartCash cryptocurrency](http://smartcash.cc) to allow easy retrieval of gift funds.
 Runs on Windows, Linux, and Mac OS.
-It isn't necessary to decrypt your wallet to use SmartSweeper.
+It isn't necessary to input your wallet passphrase to use SmartSweeper.

 Releases
 ---------------